 NPDES Compliance Inspection Report for Contractors

 ** Please note that the Town expects all sites to comply with their plans and permits.
 A SWPPP inspector's notation of corrective actions MUST be addressed within 7 days.
 Some plans call for shorter response times.
 Measures that fail repeatedly may be required to be replaced or upgraded.

 The Final Inspection Checklist will help you close out the construction phase of your residential development project.
 It details the minimum processes or items for inspection that will need to be completed before you can be granted your Final Plat.
 Town Inspectors for Road Construction, Stormwater Infrastructure Installation, and Water Quality BMPs will conduct a project walk-through to examine your project.
 The Town provides a checklist of the minimum items for inspection used to evaluate if your project is complete.
 Access the checklist here.

 Commercial Project - Certificate of Occupancy (CO)

 Commercial sites will need to pass at least two inspections to complete their project - a Civil Inspection for Certificate of Occupancy (CO) and the NPDES Final inspection.
-Inspections should be coordinate with your Town SWPPP inspector and the Building Coordinator; especially for phased projects.
-As-builts of the site will need to be to be submitted and accepted prior to issuance of CO.
+Inspections should be coordinated with your Town SWPPP inspector and the Building Coordinator; especially for phased projects.
+As-builts of the site will need to be submitted and accepted prior to issuance of CO.
 Projects with public infrastructure will also need to complete CCTV and document submittals.
-It is preferred that sited obtain CO and Notice of Termination (NOT) at the same time - exceptions can be made for phased projects or shell projects with prior coordination/ approvals.
-Site stabilization may not be enough to obtain a NOT if there are going (interior) construction activities that may generate construction pollution (such as trash or paint/ concrete washout).
+It is preferred that the site obtain a CO and Notice of Termination (NOT) at the same time - exceptions can be made for phased projects or shell projects with prior coordination/ approvals.
+Site stabilization may not be enough to obtain a NOT if there are ongoing (interior) construction activities that may generate construction pollution (such as trash or paint/ concrete washout).